- Depart London on an overnight flight to Delhi.

 Sturdy waterproof walking with stout soles and good grip are required.

-Good photographic opportunities – birds, mammals, butterflies and scenery – in more open country, but may generally difficult in the forested areas.
+Excellent photographic opportunities – birds, mammals, butterflies and scenery – in more open country, but more difficult in the forested areas.

 Transportation is by minibus, mini-coach and 4 x 4 vehicle in the parks.